iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 Before moving up I had fun researching tips on how to prepare my vehicle for winter.
 Since then I've learned a few tricks from experience.
 I hope you'll find this information useful.

-## Engine Checks to Do Before Snow Falls
+## Under the Hood: Checks to Do Before Snow Falls

 You can spend between $10-$15 to get some simple automotive tools from Amazon that will help you prepare for winter.